tarstutorials/vrsensorint/source/content/m2/unity_vr.rst

 7. Verify that the following packages are installed in your project.
 If all of them are installed, you can skip the rest of these steps - however, the steps below will teach you how to install a package, so if you plan on using additional packages for your project, it is useful information.

-    * XR Interaction Toolkit
+    * XR Interaction Toolkit - A Unity package used to facilitate interactions in VR across multiple headset types.

-    * XR Core Utility
+    * XR Core Utility - A Unity package that offers a variety of classes and methods that are used by many other XR packages.

-    * XR Legacy Input Helpers
+    * XR Legacy Input Helpers - A Unity package that provides backwards compatability with older headsets and allows the use of older methods of input control.

-    * XR Plug-in Management
+    * XR Plug-in Management - A Unity package designed to manage the usage of the other XR packages together.

-    * OpenXR Plugin
+    * OpenXR Plugin - A foundational Unity package that includes the barebones essentials for creating an XR project, such as input handling, headset tracking, and device management.
+This package is the key to creating any VR application and is what allows Unity to work with VR in general.
+It is also an open package, meaning that it is generalized to work on many headset types.

-    * Oculus XR Plugin
+    * Oculus XR Plugin - A specialized Unity package that serves an alternative to the OpenXR packages.
+It offers Meta Quest specific features to be used with the various XR plugins.

 .. note::
     Many other VR integration packages exist in Unity, such as the Oculus integration package.
 However, these packages are mostly limited to the specific brand headset that the package is for.
 The Oculus integration package only works on Meta Quest devices, for example.
 The benefit of using the XR toolkit instead is that it allows the application to be run on almost any VR capable device.